Will007-max/Will007-max.github.io/_posts/2021-03-26-first_project.md

 <!--src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML">
 </script> -->

 Here are some words about how I wrote and organized my first project.
+Who know, it may be useful in some context.

 ## I. Context